 The first issue this can raise is to restrict the 'health events' to which PHE powers apply.
 This tends to be more a feature of older laws.
 In some legislation identified in the Emergency Decree and PHE Mappings, PHEs are defined by reference to a list of specified diseases.
 The legislation typically requires notification to the relevant authorities if one of those diseases is detected, and measures can only be taken in response to an outbreak of those specific diseases.
 The powers do not apply to other types of public health risk.
 The problems this may cause can be mitigated.
-In many cases, it is possible for the list of diseases to be expanded.
-For example, in Tuvalu's Public Health Act 2008, although a number of diseases are specified as "infectious diseases", the Minister of Health may add to those specified.
-However, this often requires formal action; for example, making an order to amend the legislation.
+In many cases, it is possible for the list of diseases are specified as "infectious diseases", the Minister of Health may add to those specified.240 However, this often requires formal action; for example, making an order to amend the legislation.
 Moreover, this approach is also inconsistent with the 'all-public health risks' approach now advocated by the IHR.